 |Employment level at the occurrence||Less than 100%||More than 100%|

 |Price||The price can go as low as close to zero (no value)||The price fall is limited to the normal level|

 |Demand-Supply Gap||Supply is significantly greater than demand||Demand and supply go hand-in-hand|

 |Rate of price change||The price fall can be at a significantly high rate||The price rise is gradual|

 |Consumer behavior||Save money today for future expense on the expectation of the further price decline||Spend money as per requirement irrespective of the price level|

 |National economy||Weakening in nature||Stable and prosperous|

 Deflation vs Disinflation – Conclusion

-So, disinflation vs deflation is two situation which an economy exhibits.
+So, disinflation vs deflation is two situations that an economy exhibits.
 It can be inferred that as long as absolute inflation levels continue to remain positive, disinflation can be seen as a positive sign for the economy.
-However, disinflation can be a warning signal for the economy if it continues to the extent of onset of the recession.
-On other hands, deflation is an outright negative signal for society and can be seen as a symbol of a weakening economy.
+However, disinflation can be a warning signal for the economy if it continues to the extent of the onset of the recession.
+On the other hand, deflation is an outright negative signal for society and can be seen as a symbol of a weakening economy.
 I hope based on this article one will be able to differentiate between the two terms if they come across them in the future.

-This has a been a guide to the top differences between Deflation vs Disinflation.
-Here we also discuss the Deflation and Disinflation key differences with infographics, and comparison table.
+This has been a guide to the top differences between Deflation vs Disinflation.
+Here we also discuss the Deflation and Disinflation key differences with infographics and comparison table.
 You may also have a look at the following articles –